-Today, he talks about the USMLE Step 1 and Step 2 board exams, their importance on your path to residency, and studying strategies you can employ.
-COMLEX will be covered in a different podcast.
+Today, he talks about the USMLE Step 1 and Step 2 board exams, their importance on your path to residency, and study strategies and resources you can employ (including the Doctors in Training videos).
+COMLEX will be covered in another episode.

-A three-part test designed to test whether a medical student is knowledgeable enough to be licensed as a physician.
+The USMLE is a three-part exam designed to test whether a medical student is knowledgeable enough to be licensed as a physician.

 USMLE Step 1